curateteaching/digitalpedagogy/keywords/gender.md

 ## CURATORIAL STATEMENT

-The Oxford English Dictionary defines gender as “kind, sort,” and “sex, quality of being male or female.”
-The term is commonly used to categorize and differentiate along binary lines: that which is male from that which is other (“Gender”).
+The term "gender" is commonly used to categorize and differentiate along binary lines: that which is male from that which is other.
+The Oxford English Dictionary defines it as “kind, sort,” and “sex, quality of being male or female” (“Gender”).
 More than just a marker of essentialist difference, however, gender is a significant factor for developing affinity, forming alliances, and building community.
 It also marks bodies as targets of violence, whether female-presenting avatars in online spaces, or non-binary queer and trans bodies in physical spaces.

 “Gender,” as it is used in gender and sexuality studies, comes from the mid 20th-century work of psychologist John Money, who theorized gender as social and enacted sex roles, as opposed to biological sex roles assigned at birth.
 Money’s use of the term emphasizes difference, but recognizes the constructed and reinforced nature of that difference.
 Since then, this conception of gender has been developed, problematized, critiqued, and developed to move beyond gender binaries and include discussions of power (Ahmed, Davis), norms (Irigiray, Kristeva), queerness (Wittig, Halberstam, Edelman), performativity (Butler), racialization (Crenshaw, Anzaldua, Spillers, Mercer), labor (Boris, Parreñas, Nakamura, Haraway), and capital (Braidotti, Hennessy).
 Considering this breadth of scholarship, and the massive body of work associated with it, this keyword will not attempt to offer an exhaustive overview of digital pedagogy as it can be used to teach gender studies.
 Rather, this curatorial statement endeavors to point out major concerns for teaching about gender in the contemporary networked context, while the curated artifacts offer sample activities and methods to incorporate feminist praxis and gender critique into humanities courses.